Ian-Fogelman/mongodb-dev-env/README.md

 # mongodb-dev-env

-This repo shows you how to use the Docker Dev Environment Extension to open a VSCode instance connected to a development environment (in this case MongoDB).
+This repo shows you how to use the Docker Dev Environment Extension to open a VSCode instance connected to a development environment running MongoDB.

 ## Before you Begin
 - Install [Docker Desktop](https://www.docker.com/products/docker-desktop/)